py-why/dowhy/docs/source/user_guide/modeling_gcm/model_evaluation.rst

 As we see, we get a detailed overview of different evaluations:

 **Evaluation of Causal Mechanisms:** Evaluation of the causal mechanisms with respect to their model performance.
+For non-root nodes, the most important measure is the Continuous Ranked Probability Score (CRPS), which provides insights into the mechanism's accuracy and its calibration as a probabilistic model.
+It further lists other metrics such as the mean squared error (MSE), the MSE normalized by the variance (denoted as NMSE), the R2 coefficient and, in the case of categorical variables, the F1 score.
-The performance of non-root nodes is measured using the Continuous Ranked Probability Score (CRPS), and the performance of root nodes is measured using the KL divergence between the generated and observed data distributions.
+If the node is a root node, the KL divergence between the generated and observed data distributions is measured.

 Optionally, we can set the `compare_mechanism_baselines` parameter to `True` in order to compare the mechanisms with some baseline models.
 This gives us better insights into how the mechanisms perform in